snpranav/PyGeocode/README.md

-# Reverse Geocode from CSV
+# PyGeocode
-## (Lat long to Address)
+## Geocoding and Reverse Geocoding from CSV data

-This project reads latitude and longitude coordinates from a CSV file and reverse geocodes them into an address.
+This project reads data from a CSV file.
+Then it geocodes or reverse geocodes data from csv based on user choice.

 ### Steps to Run the project successfully
 #### Step 1: Create a virtual environment (Just makes it easier to isolate your project environment)